The more I think of it, the more I see a strong similarity between bonds and websites.

 Websites are an interesting property.
 I never thought about them much until I got into this business.
 They were just online brochures for me and my business.
 And they were places to go shop, read the news, pay a bill, check my bank account, etc.

-Somehow, when I think of the Internet and my usage of it as a whole, I totally forget them.
+Somehow, when I think of the Internet and my usage of it as a whole, I totally overlook the vast array of small businesses that are thriving online, with no physical storefronts.
 But now I see them every day.
 They are little islands of value.
 Some of them get millions of unique visitors every year.
 Some get a few hundred a month, and some get a hundred thousand uniques a month.
 Some have over 50% return users and others have 15% return users.

 Basic Web Property Business Operation

-For the most part, they require at most a couple hours of time a day to maintain their operation and the income they produce.
+For the most part, they require at most a couple hours of time a day to maintain their operations and the income they produce.

 As people visit those websites, they see advertisements.
 They might be in-line links, pop-ups or the boxes around the edges.
 Each of those ads is a link to an ad network that placed them there.
 Google Adwords is probably the best-known ad network.
 Google AdSense is the best-known ad placement agent.
 And you can see what a big business it is by the mere fact that Jeff Bezos has decided to create a new company, presumably Amazon Adwords, to provide the same ad network services.

 What does this mean?
 Of course, when you see ads on a website, you know the ads are paying to be displayed on the website.
-Do you realize how much?
+Do you realize how much the owner of that website is making in passive income?

 Some of these little websites that you hardly think of are raking in $100,000 a year just off ad network income, alone.
 And they have very few expenses: web hosting of a few hundred a year, domain name registration, and the time and effort of the website owner.

 Few have employees.
-It just takes a couple of hours by the website owner to publish new content and answer emails.
+It just takes a couple of hours for the website owner to publish new content and answer emails.
 That’s pretty much it.

 Creating a Web Business